PAST & PRESENT

 A conversation about Virginia’s plantation homes would not be complete without addressing the role of slavery.

-Indeed, despite the architectural and aesthetic beauty of Virginia’s plantation homes, nearly all are tainted by the legacy of slavery during America’s Colonial period.
+Indeed, despite the architectural and aesthetic beauty of Virginia’s plantation homes, nearly all of Virginia’s plantation homes are tainted by the legacy of slavery, which occurred during America’s Colonial period until 1865 when the 13th Amendment to the Constitution of the United States was ratified, thereby abolishing slavery and involuntary servitude.

-For plantation owners who could afford to do so, slaves were used for household tasks as well as for manual labor in agricultural contexts which underpinned the plantation business model.
+For plantation owners who could afford to do so, the practice of slavery was employed for household tasks as well as for manual labor in the agricultural contexts which underpinned the plantation business model.

-Thankfully, modern American values are moving swiftly to rectify the horrors of Virginia’s past through meticulous storytelling and historic preservation of Virginia’s most notable plantation homes.
+In the 21st Century America, the heritage and horrors of slavery is honored through meticulous storytelling and historic preservation of Virginia’s most notable plantation homes.

 As an example, walking tours of Thomas Jefferson’s Monticello are presented in context with the story of Sally Hemings, a slave of the Jefferson family and noted concubine of the former President whose story stands as a devastating account of the horrors of life as a slave.

-In Northern Virginia, Robert E. Lee High School has been renamed John R. Lewis High School to honor the eponymous American politician and civil rights activist.
+In Northern Virginia, Robert E. Lee High School was renamed to John R. Lewis High School to honor the eponymous American politician and civil rights activist.

-And on Monument Avenue in Richmond, Virginia, a multi-year effort to remove statues honoring notable members of the Confederate Army is nearing completion.
+And on Monument Avenue in Richmond, Virginia, a multi-year effort to remove statues honoring notable members of the Confederate Army have been removed.

-In conclusion, Virginia’s plantation homes are relics of a formative period in American history while also serving as monuments of a darker time.
+Undoubtedly, Virginia’s plantation homes are relics of a formative period in American history ‚— while also serving as monuments of a darker time.

-And as we reflect on the complicated history of Virginia’s plantation homes, many remain meticulously preserved and serve today as unique opportunities to learn about the complicated history of America at large.
+And as we reflect on the complicated history of Virginia’s plantation homes, many serve today as public monuments to the complicated history of America at large.